friendlycode/codeforgr/_resources/submitapost.md

 jekyll serve --watch --future

 Point your browser to localhost:4000/blog to see your handiwork.
-When you're ready, open a pull request from your fork to the Code for DC repo.
+When you're ready, open a pull request from your fork to the Friendly Code repo.
 We'll review the post and, if everything is good to go, we'll merge it in and you're done!